lagopus-tech/cecle-docs/docs/packing-machine/printing-machine/screen-printing-machine/flat-td-1518.md

 * **Form Factor**：**Desktop Design**.
 The net weight of the machine is about 50KG.
 It needs to be placed on a sturdy workbench with sufficient load-bearing capacity for use.
 The machine is equipped with a foot switch, allowing the operator to work in a seated position and completely freeing their hands.

 ### 2. Applications
-* **Industry Applications**：Widely used for single-color printing of various small flat products, such as metal sheets, glass lenses, wood boards, CD cards, paper, etc.
+* **Industry Applications**：Widely used for single-color printing of various small flat products, such as metal sheets, wood boards, CD cards, paper, etc.
 * **Production Scale**：Suitable for medium and small-scale continuous production processing and commercial customized batch printing.

 ### 3. Core Functions